Chloe Ing: 2017–2018 season

 Ing began her season by winning the silver medal at the 2017 Southeast Asian Games.
 She obtained the highest free skate score to finish second overall.
 She then took bronze at the 2017 Merano Cup, making her the first figure skater to win a senior ladies' medal for Singapore at an ISU international competition.

 Ing received the gold medal at the 2018 Singapore National Figure Skating Championships.
 At the 2018 Four Continents Championships, she placed 19th in the short program and 20th in the free skate to finish 19th overall.
 She then competed at the 2018 World Junior Figure Skating Championships, placing 20th in the short to qualify for the free skate, finishing 23rd overall.

+2018–2019 season

+Outside of the Singapore Championships, which she won, Ing did not compete this season.

+2019–2020 season

+Ing competed at the 2019 SEA Games, where she won the gold medal in women's singles.
+Ing said later that in her free skate, she was able to let go of the pressure of trying to win and focus on her performance.

+Due to COVID-19 pandemic, Ing was forced to stop training in March, as rinks were closed.
+She decided to focus on academics while she was unable to train.

 Personal life

 Ing was born on September 12, 1998, in Singapore, together with her twin sister, Chantelle.
-She is studying health sciences at the University of Toronto.
+Her sister was also a skater, but she was forced to stop training in 2011 due to developing tendonitis in her foot.

+She studied health sciences at the University of Toronto.
+Ing was inspired to study the subject by having seen athletes like her sister who had their careers interrupted by health issues, which she wanted to help them recover from.
+To cover her training fees, she worked as both a tutor and a skating coach.
+She graduated in 2024 and applied to law school in both Canada and Singapore; she enrolled at the National University of Singapore Faculty of Law.